 U-M faculty members serving as Principal Investigators (PIs) are eligible to apply for an MSI Outreach and Planning Grant.
 Grant applications must include a letter of support from the PI’s department chair.

 For long-term sustainability and breadth of perspective, applicants are encouraged to apply in teams.
-Ideally, teams will consist of tenure-track faculty, staff, postdoctoral fellows, and graduate students.
-Individuals serving on a program’s recruitment or admissions committees should be included on the grant team.
-Grant applications should clearly define the roles for each team member.
+Ideally, teams will consist of the department chair, tenure-track faculty, staff, postdoctoral fellows, and graduate students.
+Individuals serving on a program’s recruitment or admissions committees are strongly encouraged to be on the grant team.
+Applicants are also encouraged to collaborate with other U-M units.
+Grant applications should clearly define the roles of each team member.

 U-M programs with a commitment to engaging MSIs in intellectually and culturally responsive ways are encouraged to apply.